Compliance & Enforcement

 you are unable to correct the violation immediately and must continue to use the equipment or process that

-resulted in a Notice of Violation, you may petition the NCUAQMD Hearing Board for a variance from the District
+resulted in a Notice of Violation, you may petition the NCUAQMD Hearing Board for a variance following the procedures of District Hearing Board Procedures -

 while you are working to correct the problem.
 A variance cannot be granted from the requirement to apply for